 Lastly, your insurance company also has a wealth of valuable resources that you can tap into to navigate the situation.
 While your Cyber Insurance won’t cover bug bounties or ransom payments, most policies include access to a specialized breach coach that will advise you on regulatory compliance and incident response.
 They’ll help you come up with a game plan and properly communicate the issue to all relevant parties—they’ll let you know if you even have to involve the Privacy Commissioner or tell your clients.
 In the event of a ransomware attack, they might even be able to help you stand up to threat actors or negotiate ransom demands.

 For more guidance on bug bounty hunters, connect with PROLINK.
-With 40 years of experience and over a decade of serving technology firms, a licensed broker like PROLINK can help you navigate industry trends, adopt a proactive approach to risk management, and become resilient in the face of software bugs.
+With over 40 years of experience and over a decade of serving technology firms, a licensed broker like PROLINK can help you navigate industry trends, adopt a proactive approach to risk management, and become resilient in the face of software bugs.
 Our dedicated team of risk advisors will:

 - Provide you with a panoramic view of your business landscape;